Explore the

 The objective of this free digital platform is to make the seismic history of Mexico available to scholars in various disciplines and the general public.
 We include all the information compiled by Virginia García Acosta and Gerardo Suárez along with an interpretation of the earthquakes, all in a structured database.
 Additionally, we incorporate information on historical earthquakes recently compiled by other authors.

-Likewise, we hope to encourage new research and receive contributions that expand the information contained in this catalog, which we will especially appreciate and, if applicable, always integrate by giving the corresponding credit.
+Likewise, we hope to encourage new research and receive contributions that expand the information contained in this data base, which we will especially appreciate and, if applicable, always integrate by giving the corresponding credit.

 Contact us if you have any questions or information to add